Höðr: Gesta Danorum på danskæ

-After this, Hother's son Rorik Slengeborre, aka Rake, became king.
+After this, Hother's son Rorik Slengeborre, or Rake, became king.

 Hversu Noregr byggðist

 Höðr appears in the genealogies of Hversu Noregr byggðist ("How Norway was inhabited").
-In this, he is the ruler of Haðaland and the father of Höddbroddr (instead of being Höddbroddr's son, as in the Gesta Danorum).
+There, he is the ruler of Haðaland and the father of Höddbroddr (instead of being Höddbroddr's son, as in the Gesta Danorum).
 Höddbroddr's descendants are described for a further six generations, and include Hromund Gripsson.

 Höðr's parentage is not explicitly given in this text, but he may be the same as Haukr, the second legitimate son of Raum the Old by his wife Hilda, daughter of Gudrod the Old.
 This is because Raum the Old had four sons by Hilda and this statement is followed by four lineages springing from four men, who are otherwise the four sons of Raum and Hilda in the same order except that Höðr takes the place of Haukr.

 Rydberg's theories

 According to the Swedish mythologist and romantic poet Viktor Rydberg, the story of Baldr's death was taken from Húsdrápa, a poem composed by Ulfr Uggason around 990 AD at a feast thrown by the Icelandic Chief Óláfr Höskuldsson to celebrate the finished construction of his new home, Hjarðarholt, the walls of which were filled with symbolic representations of the Baldr myth among others.
 Rydberg suggested that Höðr was depicted with eyes closed and Loki guiding his aim to indicate that Loki was the true cause of Baldr's death and Höðr was only his "blind tool."
 Rydberg theorized that the author of the Gylfaginning then mistook the description of the symbolic artwork in the Húsdrápa as the actual tale of Baldr's death.